Expository " How-To" Writing FREEBIE

 This is such a fun writing unit to teach!

-This is Unit 4 in my kindergarten writing series.
-We are tackling “How-To” writing pieces, and my kiddos love it when I tell them they get to be the teacher.
+In Unit 4 of my kindergarten writing series, we are tackling “How-To” writing pieces, and my kiddos love it when I tell them they get to be the teacher.

 I say, “You get to teach me!
 You have to write and tell me how to do something!”

-In this unit, students must explain "how-to" complete tasks such as make slime, pancakes, a sandwich, find a lost treasure, ride a bike, take care of a pet, etc.
+In this unit, students must explain "how-to" complete tasks such as how to make slime, how to make pancakes, how to make a sandwich, how to find a lost treasure, how to ride a bike, how to take care of a pet, etc.

-In Unit 3 - Narrative Writing we learned how to use sequencing words (when students were writing about themselves they could describe an event first___, next____, then____).
+In Unit 3 - Narrative Writing we learned how to use sequencing words (when students were writing about themselves they could describe an even:

 Now we continue to use this skill of using transition words to explain how to complete a task.
 When I tell my students they get to be the teacher they could not be more excited to start writing!